-The Annexure referred to in Independent Auditors' Report to the members of the Companyon the financial statements for the year ended 31st March 2018 we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Companyon the financial statements for the year ended 31st March 2021 we report that:

-b) The Company has a regular programmeof physical verification of its fixed assetsby which fixed assets are verified in aphased manner.
-In accordance with this programmefixed assets were verified during theyear and no material discrepancies were noticed onsuch verification.
-In our opinion theperiodicity of physical verification is reasonablehaving regard to the size of the Company and the nature of its assets.
+b) The Company has a regular programme of physical verification of its fixed assetsby which fixed assets are verified in a phased manner.
+In accordance with this programmefixed assets were verified during the year and no material discrepancies were noticed onsuch verification.
+In our opinion the periodicity of physical verification is reasonablehaving regard to the size of the Company and the nature of its assets.

 2. The Company had no inventories during the year thus paragraph 3(ii) of theOrder is not applicable to the Company.

 3. The Company has not granted any loans secured or unsecured to Companies FirmsLimited Liability Partnerships or other parties covered in the register maintained undersection 189 of the Companies Act 2013 ('the Act').
 Accordingly this clause is notapplicable.

 4. In our opinion and according to the information and explanations given to usthe Company has complied with the provisions of section 185 and 186 of the Act withrespect to the loans and investments made.
 The Company has not given any guarantee(s) orprovided any security for loan taken by third party.

-5. The Company has not accepted any deposits from the public during the year anddoes not have any unclaimed deposits as at 31st March 2018.
-Accordingly the provisionsof sections 73 to 76 or any other relevant provisions of the Companies Act 2013 and therules framed there under are not applicable to the company for the year underaudit.
+5. The Company has not accepted any deposits from the public during the year anddoes not have any unclaimed deposits as at 31st March 2021.
+Accordingly theprovisions of sections 73 to 76 or any other relevant provisions of the Companies Act2013 and the rules framed there under are not applicable to the company for the year underaudit.
 Accordingly this clause is not applicable.

 |Sl.
-No Nature of Dues ||Amount Due ||Forum where pending ||For which Assessme nt Year |
+No Nature of Dues ||Amount Due ||Forum where pending ||For which Assessment Year |

 |1 Income Tax Act 1961 ||Rs.
-227531/- (Net of payment) ||Commissioner of Income Tax (Appeal) ||2007-2008 |
+227531/- (Net of payment) ||ITAT Mumbai ||2007-2008 |

 |2 Income Tax Act 1961 ||Rs.
-3441850/- (Net of payment) ||Commissioner of Income Tax (Appeal) ||2011-2012 |
+3441850/- (Net of payment) ||ITAT Mumbai ||2011-2012 |

 8. The Company does not have any loans or borrowings from any financialinstitution banks government or debenture holders during the year.
 Accordinglyparagraph 3(viii) of the Order is not applicable.